equalis3r/equalis3r.github.io/content/posts/using-your-desktop-as-access-point-with-systemd-and-hostapd.md

     DNS=8.8.8.8
     DNS=8.8.4.4

-We're almost done.
-We only need to configure hostapd.
+Then configure hostapd.
 Depends on your use case, you may want to change the settings such as country_code, channel,...

-**File:** /etc/hostapd/hostapd.conf
+    File: /etc/hostapd/hostapd.conf
     interface=wlan0
     bridge=br0
     driver=nl80211